Beneficial ownership … Shell companies … Shelf companies … What’s the Difference?

-In the corporate law context, a shell company has a different meaning.
+In the corporate law and financial crime context, a shell company has a different meaning.
 A shell company in this context means a company created to obfuscate ownership of shares (the beneficial ownership issue) and the purpose may be criminal or not.

 If a person sets up a company in the Cayman Islands, it is not necessarily a “shell company.”
 It all depends upon how the company is organized in a structural sense and what it is used for.

 The key to determining whether a shell company was established with a criminal intent, or is used criminally or to obfuscate ownership for a criminal intent, is to look at beneficial ownership.
 Not all companies created to obfuscate ownership are criminal either – many people who run companies purposely use nominees to protect their privacy.
 Famous people do this, for example.

 It is important to note that the first type of shell, the securities law shell, which is usually a reporting issuer, can be used for criminality and often is when it involves a pump and dump scheme.
 In that case, the shell is part of a reverse take over where securities fraudsters pump and dump a revived old shell.